From masks to cohorting, a guide to back-to-school rules across the country

 SASKATCHEWAN

-Saskatchewan unveiled a set of back-to-school guidelines in June, with more details expected this month.
+Saskatchewan first unveiled a set of back-to-school guidelines in June, but released more details Aug.
+4.

 Back to class: Students will return to class as early as Sept.
 1.

 Groups: Groups of students and staff members assigned to them should stick together throughout the day and try not to mingle with other groups.
-They say schools should aim to minimize the number of different instructors who interact with students throughout the day.
+Schools should aim to minimize the number of different instructors who interact with students throughout the day.

-Physical distancing: Officials say maintaining physical distance is "less practical" for younger children, saying the focus should be on limiting physical contact.
-But wherever possible, physical distancing should be maintained.
+Physical distancing: Officials say maintaining physical distance is "less practical" for younger children, and the focus should be on limiting physical contact.
+Officials suggest limiting hugs and hand holding and suggest using alternative greetings such as air high fives.
+Schools are also to have dedicated quarantine areas where symptomatic students can go before they are picked up by parents.

 Masks: Staff are not required to wear masks or eye protection except when in close contact with someone who is sick.
 The province says they should only be used when "all other controls have been fully explored."